egad13/FR-Tools/README.md

+# FR Hatchling Probability Calculator

 This is a tool to help expedite a tedious task for players of [Flight Rising](https://www1.flightrising.com/): planning out breeding projects.

+Input the colours, genes, and other traits of a pair of parents and a hatchling you hope to get from them, and instantly receive a detailed report telling you how likely that pair is to produce that hatchling!
+Save yourself ages of difficult math trying to gauge if a pair of dragons will spit out the hatchling you want within your lifetime and get back to the fun stuff.

 ## Deployments